Forensic Services

 “By achieving accreditation, our forensic team is now recognized internationally for its integrity, reliability and technical competence.
 Additionally, they will better serve our constituents and strengthen the confidence of judicial authorities.
 This is an outstanding achievement.”

-The Berks County Detectives' Forensic Services Unit is responsible for operating and maintaining Berks AFIS.
+The Berks County District Attorney's Crime Lab is responsible for operating and maintaining Berks AFIS.

-Automated fingerprint identification is the process of matching one or many unknown fingerprints against a database of known and unknown prints.
-Automated fingerprint identification systems are primarily used by law enforcement agencies for criminal identification initiatives, the most important of which include identifying a person suspected of committing a crime or linking a suspect to other unsolved crimes.
-Sergeant Justin Morrow and Sergeant Albert Shade, III are members of the International Association of Identification (IAI).
+The BCDACL is responsible for latent print examinations throughout Berks County.
+Sergeant Justin Morrow, Sergeant Albert Schade, III, and Detective Kyle Rentschler are qualified fingerprint analysts and work together to provide quality fingerprint identification services.
+Sgt.
+Morrow is one of less than one-thousand International Association for Identification (IAI) Certified Latent Print Examiners worldwide.
+This unit includes use of the Automated Fingerprint Identification System (AFIS).
+AFIS is the process of matching one or many unknown fingerprints against a database of known and unknown prints.
+AFIS is primarily used by law enforcement agencies for criminal identification initiatives, the most important of which include identifying a person suspected of committing a crime or linking a suspect to other unsolved crimes.

 Berks AFIS for identification